Deterministic limit of mean field games associated with nonlinear Markov processes: Introduction

 The main result of the paper is the convergence (up to subsequence) of the solutions of mean field games with nonlocal coupling to the minimax solution of the first order mean field game in the case when the corresponding dynamics governed by nonlinear Markov processes converge to the deterministic evolution.
 As a corollary we obtain the equivalence of the minimax solutions and the solutions in the probabilistic sense for first-order mean field games.

 The results of the paper are based on the relative compactness of solutions of mean field games.
-This idea was used in several papers to construct the solution of the second-order mean field game with unbounded coefficients (see \cite{carmona_lacker_del_common}, \cite{lacker_existence}).
-The difference between those paper and this one is as follows.
+This idea was used in several papers to construct solutions of second-order mean field games with unbounded coefficients (see \cite{carmona_lacker_del_common}, \cite{lacker_existence}).
+The difference between those papers and this one is as follows.
 In \cite{carmona_lacker_del_common}, \cite{lacker_existence} the sequence of mean field games is constructed by the given mean field game with unbounded coefficients.
 Thus, the underlying probability spaces of all games coincide.
 Moreover, the mentioned papers are concerned only with the case of second-order mean field games.
 In the present paper we consider the mean field games with dynamics given by nonlinear Markov processes.
 Thus, the probability spaces for original mean field games include the sets of c\`{a}dl\`{a}g functions; whereas the solution of the limiting mean field game is determined by the probability on the set of continuous functions.
-To overcome these difficulties we introduce auxiliary stochastic processes with the dynamics describing by dynamics of the deterministic (limiting) mean field game and control policy borrowed from solutions of the original mean field games.
+To overcome these difficulties we introduce auxiliary stochastic processes governed by ODE under stochastic control policies borrowed from solutions of the original mean field games.
 The main idea of the proof of the main result is to evaluate the distance between original and auxiliary processes and to show the relative compactness of the auxiliary stochastic processes.